Delhi’s air quality continues to be in ‘very poor’ category | www.lokmattimes.com

 Delhi’s air quality continues to be in ‘very poor’ category

-In the national Capital, the Anand Vihar area entered in the ‘very poor' category with PM 2.5 at 318 and PM 10 at 272, in ‘poor’ category, while CO reached 48, in ‘good’ levels while NO2 was at 55, in ‘satisfactory’ levels, as per the Central Pollution Control Board (CPCB) at 6 p.m.
+In the national Capital, the Anand Vihar area entered in the ‘very poor' category with PM 2.5 at 335 and PM 10 at 332, while the CO reached at 48, in ‘good’ levels while NO2 was at 88 while CO was 68, both in ‘satisfactory’ levels, as per the Central Pollution Control Board (CPCB) at 6 pm.

 The AQI between zero and 50 is considered 'good'; 51 and 100 'satisfactory'; 101 and 200 'moderate'; 201 and 300 'poor'; 301 and 400 'very poor'; and 401 and 500 'severe'.

+The CO was recorded at 57, under the 'satisfactory' category in the weather station.

-The AQI monitoring station at Dwarka Sector 8 recorded PM 2.5 at 375, in the ‘very poor’ category and PM 10 at 263 ‘poor’ while the CO was recorded at 64, and NO2 at 61, both in ‘satisfactory’ levels.
+The AQI monitoring station at Dwarka Sector 8 recorded PM 2.5 at 337, in the ‘very poor’ category and PM 10 at 224 ‘poor’ while the CO plunged to 125, and NO2 at 105, both in moderate levels.

-The air quality at the Indira Gandhi International (IGI) Airport T3 area was in the 'very poor' category with PM 2.5 at 375 and PM 10 at 238, in ‘poor’ levels while the CO was at 94, in ‘satisfactory’ levels.
+The air quality at the Indira Gandhi International Airport T3 area was in the 'very poor' category with PM 2.5 at 335 and PM 10 at 176, in ‘moderate’ levels while the CO was at 52, in ‘satisfactory’ levels.

-The PM 2.5 at Okhla Phase-II was recorded at 339, in the ‘very poor’ category while PM 10 reached 230, placing it under the ‘poor’ category.
-The NO2 reached at 148, in ‘moderate’ category and CO was at 70, in the ‘satisfactory’ levels.
+The PM 2.5 at Okhla Phase-II was recorded at 350, in the ‘very poor’ category while PM 10 reached 240, placing it under the ‘poor’ category.
+The NO2 reached 143, in ‘moderate’ category and CO was at 56, in the ‘satisfactory’ levels.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app